Visit Alsace: Exploring Strasbourg and Colmar by Car

 We flew into Frankfurt and took a quick train to Heidelberg where we spent our first two days.
 Auto Europe had arranged for us to pick up our car through Hertz in Heidelberg and the process was seamless.
 The agent was extremely helpful and friendly, providing driving tips and a map before sending us on our way.

 Our Ford Transit Connect was the perfect car for our family.
 With the ability to seat seven and a large rear cargo area, it was comparable to the space we have in our SUV at home.
-The Ford Transit was easy to maneuver and it had automatic transmission (most rental cars in Europe will have standard).
+The Ford Transit was easy to maneuver and it had an automatic transmission (most rental cars in Europe will have standard).
 Thankfully it is narrow enough to fit in parking garages.

 What to do in Strasbourg